spotty-cloud/spotty/docs/source/docs/providers/aws/caching-docker-image-on-an-ebs-volume.md

 A configuration file has the "__dockerDataRoot__" parameter.
 It's a directory on the host OS where the Docker daemon will save all the images.

-Specify the `moundDir` directory for one of the instance volumes and set the `dockerDataRoot` parameter to the same value (or to a subdirectory of the `moundDir` directory).
+Specify the `mountDir` directory for one of the instance volumes and set the `dockerDataRoot` parameter to the same value (or to a subdirectory of the `mountDir` directory).
 Also, consider changing a deletion policy for that volume to "__retain__", then the volume with the cache will be retained and the next time it just will be attached to the instance.